 The imperative is go and tell the world the message of the death of Christ for our sins and His resurrection.
 There are at least 10 recorded appearances of the risen Christ in the New Testament.
 In eight of the ten appearances of the risen Christ, He gives a commission to go into all the world and preach the gospel.

-In the book of Acts the enemies of the cross could not shut the followers of Christ up.
+In the book of Acts the enemies of the cross could not keep the followers from preaching the resurrection of Christ.
 The disciples went to prison, even died, because they could not but speak of the resurrection of Christ.

 Jesus has All Authority

-The heart of the great commission of Christ to the church is that Jesus has all authority and He sends us to all nations.
-We are to teach all people what Christ commands because He is with us always wherever He sends us.
+The heart of the great commission of Christ to the church is that Jesus has all authority, and He sends us to all nations.

-The resurrection of Christ proves that He has all authority and power over everything and everyone that can be anticipated.
+The resurrection of Christ proves that He has all authority and power over everything and everyone.
 Jesus has all authority as the LORD God.
 There is no limitation to His authority.
 He is free from all limitation.
 He has absolute power, and absolute authority to do as He wills.
 He has full authority to claim our life long active service for His kingdom.
 He even has absolute authority over the material world, over angels, over devils, over wicked men, over His own people, angels, archangels, powers, principalities, might, dominion, thrones, and the saints in glory.

 Now, I ask you.
 Who am I to say "no" to the King of all glory?
 How can the church that He gave his own blood for say "no" when He commands us to go and tell lost mankind of His saving grace?
 The life of a disciple is different because of the price that was paid to redeem us.